 In 1995, BRIT created the International Award of Excellence in Conservation to honor individuals and organizations that exemplify the ideals expressed in its mission.
 Recipients include scientists, conservationists, a head of state, philanthropists, Pulitzer Prize winners, government leaders, and other notables.

-BRIT uses a placed-based evaluation ranking system to determine awardees.
-The overall winner receives the BRIT glass award sculpture and platinum medal, second place receives the gold medal, and third place receives the silver medal.
-The Sustainable Winegrowing award and platinum medal are given to the winning winery during a special award presentation held in Fort Worth, Texas in the spring.
 Wineries that are actively demonstrating a commitment to sustainability are encouraged to participate.
-As the only international sustainable winegrowing award, BRIT attracts progressive and passionate wine organizations from around the world that practice innovative “ground to glass” sustainable techniques.
+As the only international sustainable winegrowing award, the competition attracts progressive and passionate wine organizations from around the world that practice innovative “ground to glass” sustainable techniques.